 What does the Steering Committee do?
 What does the Board do?
 How are they different?

 The POGIL Steering Committee guides the work of the Project by assuring that the strategic plan is carried out.
 There are eight members on the committee, each with defined responsibilities related to one of the goals of the strategic plan.
-The members serve a 3-year term, with two to three members rotating off each year, and new members rotation on at the POGIL National Meeting.
+The members serve a 3-year term, with two to three members rotating off each year, and new members rotating on at the POGIL National Meeting.

 The POGIL Board of Directors directs the activities of The POGIL Project as a corporate entity, and stand in a fiduciary relationship to the Corporation.
 Members of the Board are appointed by the other members of the Board.